joesie/GPIO/README.md

-# LoxBerry-Plugin-SamplePlugin-V2-PHP
+# LoxBerry-Plugin-GPIO

-This is the LoxBerry 0.3.x Sample Plugin for PHP
+This plugin provide GPIO for in and output.